gajdipajti/mikrotik-certified-padawan/README.md

 * [VLAN Switch](./vlan-switch/) - using a hAP ac lite and wifi.
 The hardware offloading is preserved.
 * [Double CAPsMAN](./double-capsman/) - using a hAP ac lite running two CAPs managers a connecting CAP tunnels its traffic locally into VLANs.

-## Contribution

-Feel free to contribute.
-Knowledge and new insights are always welcome.
-If you know a better way, please share it.
-Some rules:

-1. Start with empty configuration.
-2. Share only working configuration.
-3. Save configuration with `/export terse`.
-4. Use RouterOS 7.

 ### Tools to use

 ## License / Re-use